yahoo/oss-guide/docs/using/using.md

 Restrictive licenses grant permission to use the code, but they include terms that give us pause since they could pose additional work for us to comply with.
 Moreover, depending on how we're using the code, we might find it better for us not to use the open source code.
 Free Software licenses such GPLv2, GPLv3, LGPLv2.1, or LGPLv3 impose obligations that may require us to make code available externally.
 MPL and EPL also contain reciprocal terms that are sometimes problematic. **Note**: problematic does not mean we can't use it at all, it means we need to make sure we are using it correctly.

 We can use code licensed under restrictive licenses, but we avoid including such code in distributed products, unless it is part of the product strategy.
 We avoid using restrictive licenses in mobile apps or in binary products.
-When it comes to embedded hardware, it's often the case we have to use restrictive licenses in the product, and will address this as an exceptional situation for Verizon Media.
+When it comes to embedded hardware, it's often the case we have to use restrictive licenses in the product, and will address this as an exceptional situation for the company.

 Speaking of exceptional situations, please read our guidance on the [AGPL License](../using/agpl.md).